Complications of Pregnancy

 Miscarriage or fetal loss

 A miscarriage is pregnancy loss that happens up to 20 weeks of gestation.
 Most miscarriages happen before 12 weeks.
-Miscarriages happen in about 10% to 15% of all pregnancies.
+Miscarriages happen in about 1 in 10 to 3 in 20 pregnancies.
 They are often due to genetic or chromosomal abnormalities.

 Miscarriages are usually preceded by spotting and intense cramping.
 To confirm a miscarriage, an ultrasound and blood tests may be done.
 The fetus and contents of the uterus are often naturally expelled.
 If this does not happen, a procedure called a dilation and curettage (D & C) may be needed.
 This procedure uses special tools to remove the abnormal pregnancy.